aelkz/ocp-arekkusu.io/README.md

 ### 1.1 Choose your host machine

-For my current scenario, I'll be using my dear old Alienware 18.<br>
+For my current scenario, I'll be using my dear old Alienware 18 :rocket:<br>
 This machine is currently using the following hardware:
 - Samsung EVO 850 SSD 500 GB
 - 32 GB RAM Kingston HyperX Impact DDR3 SO-DIMM 1600 MHz